elves/elvish/website/ref/language.md

 The following behaviors are default, although they can be altered by modifiers:

+-   Matching filenames are sorted (case-sensitive, so "B" comes before "a").
+See the [order](builtin.html#order) command if you need a different order.

 -   When the entire wildcard pattern has no match, an error is thrown.

--   None of the wildcards matches `.` at the beginning of filenames.
-For
+-   None of the wildcards match `.` at the beginning of filenames.
+For example:
-    example:

     -   `?x.conf` does not match `.x.conf`;